ngandrass/moodle-tool_userautodelete/README.md

 ### GDPR-compliant user deletion

-When deleting a user, Moodle keeps parts of the user record inside its database.
-This includes firstname, lastname, e-mail address, last IP address, and other sensitive information.
-This conflicts with the general data protection regulation (GDPR) of the EU.
+When deleting a user, Moodle retains some parts of the user record inside the database by design.
+This includes first name, last name, e-mail address, last IP address, and other sensitive information.
+This may be a concern, depending on the specific data privacy policies of your organization or local legal interpretations.

 This plugin supports anonymizing the remaining user data when deleting a user.
 This means that all personally identifiable information (PII) is removed from the database and replaced with generic data.
 For example, the firstname